keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 ## Introducing Cucumber

-Cucumber is **a test framework that supports BDD**.
+Cucumber-js is **a test framework that supports BDD**.
 The tests are written in the Gherkin language, which are human-readable and are stored in feature files that have the feature extension.
 This allows your tests to be a point of communication and collaboration with bussines people and can even serve as documentation that is automatically up-to-date.

 A test in the Gherkin language is called a scenario.
 And scenarios are organized into features.